 Can I touch the stones at Stonehenge?

-Not usually, basically the stones are protected by a velvet rope 364 days of the year.
-There is however, one exception is the Summer Solstice festival, where you can camp on the grounds for the night to witness the sunrise and the first day of summer.
+Normally not, as the stones are protected by a velvet cord 364 days of the year.
+There is however one exception, during the Summer Solstice Festival, where people camp in the field next to Stonehenge on the summer solstice to watch the sunrise on the first day of the new season.